-Summer internship programs are available just about anywhere (MU, other Universities, state and national government, industries and corporations, international programs, etc.) Ask your faculty mentor, advisor, or fellow students/graduate students about opportunities and connections.
-If you thinking about applying to a summer research program, consider the following questions before applying:
+Summer research/internship programs are available just about anywhere (MU, other Universities, state and national government, industries and corporations, international programs, etc.) Ask your faculty mentor, advisor, or fellow students/graduate students about opportunities and connections.
+If you are thinking about applying to a summer research program, consider the following questions before applying:

 - What are your current goals?